mrbazzan/practices-of-the-python-pro/README.md

 Inheritance forces hierarchy.
 Composition frees one from the limitations of hierarchy while providing the relation.
-> An example that helps think about this, is the classification of
+> An example that helps think about the limitation of hierarchy is in the
-> Kangaroo, Human, Cat and Dog to (Biped, Mammal, Quadruped, Canine) where
+> classification of Kangaroo, Human, Cat and Dog to
-> each of them can belong to more than one group i.e Dog can belong to the
+> (Biped, Mammal, Quadruped, Canine) where each of them can belong to
+> more than one group i.e Dog can belong to the group of Canine,
-> group of Canine, Quadruped, and anyone else that is true.
+> Quadruped, and anyone else that is true.

+An issue occurs when a clear hierarchy is to be implemented between Mammal and Quadruped.
+Not all Quadruped are Mammal, and not all Mammal are Quadruped.
+How then is the hierarchy defined?
+Hence, composition.

 Composition is achieved through a language feature called *Interface*.
 Interfaces are formal definition of methods and data that a class must